suprsend/suprsend-web-sdk/README.md

 const updatedPreferencesResp = await suprSendClient.user.preferences.updateOverallChannelPreference(channel: string, preference: 'all'|'required');
 ```

 All preferences update api's are optimistic updates.
 Actual api call will happen in background with 1 second debounce.
-Since its a background task SDK also privides event listener to get updated preference data based on api call status.
+Since its a background task SDK also provides event listener to get updated preference data based on api call status.

 ```typescript
 // listen for update in preferences data and update your UI accordingly in callback